Conodont: Diet

-The "teeth" of some conodonts have been interpreted as filter-feeding apparatuses, filtering plankton from the water and passing it down the throat.
-Others have been interpreted as a "grasping and crushing array".
-Wear on some condont elements suggests that they functioned like teeth, with both wear marks likely created by food as well as by occlusion with other elements.
+Lifestyle

 Studies have concluded that conodonts taxa occupied both pelagic (open ocean) and nektobenthic (swimming above the sediment surface) niches.
 The preserved musculature suggests that some conodonts (Promissum at least) were efficient cruisers, but incapable of bursts of speed.
 Based on isotopic evidence, some Devonian conodonts have been proposed to have been low-level consumers that fed on zooplankton.

 A study on the population dynamics of Alternognathus has been published.
 Among other things, it demonstrates that at least this taxon had short lifespans lasting around a month.
 A study Sr/Ca and Ba/Ca ratios of a population of conodonts from a carbonate platform from the Silurian of Sweden found that the different conodont species and genera likely occupied different trophic niches.

-The some species of the genus Panderodus have been speculated to be venomous, based on grooves found on some elements.

 Classification and phylogeny

+Affinities

 As of 2012, scientists classify the conodonts in the phylum Chordata on the basis of their fins with fin rays, chevron-shaped muscles and notochord.